-Eddie is the courier for Special Olympics Pennsylvania-Philadelphia as well as a Special Olympics athlete.
+Eddie is the courier for Special Olympics PA – Philadelphia as well as a Special Olympics athlete.
 Eddie travels many different places throughout Pennsylvania primarily between the state office in Norristown and the local office located in Philadelphia – the far northeast.
-Eddie is an expert in the use of public transportation and has traveled across Southeastern Pennsylvania, New Jersey and Delaware.
-He has also mastered travel to New York City.
-He has been with Special Olympics training and competing in several sports such as Bocce, Soccer, Track & Field, Volleyball, Basketball, Skiing, Bowling, Floor Hockey, Softball, Ice Skating and Rowing over a span of 30 years.
-He is most proud of his participation in World Games where he won a bronze medal and ribbon running long jump and shot put respectively in 1987 held at the University of Notre Dame.
-In his second World Games experience in 2001, competing with the Floor Hockey Team in Anchorage, Alaska, he brought home the gold with his team.
+Eddie is an expert in the use of public transportation and has travelled across Southeastern Pennsylvania, New Jersey and Delaware.
+He has also mastered public transportation to get to New York City.
+He has been with Special Olympics training and competing in several sports such as Bocce, Soccer, Athletics (Track & Field), Volleyball, Basketball, Skiing, Bowling, Floor Hockey, Softball, Ice Skating and Rowing over a span of 30+ years.
+He is most proud of his participation in the 1987 World Games (the Seventh International Special Olympics Summer Games held in South Bend, Indiana) where he won a bronze medal and ribbon running long jump and shot-put respectively.
+In his second World Games experience in 2001 (Winter Games held in Anchorage, Alaska), Eddie competed with the Floor Hockey Team and brought home the gold with his team.
 Currently, Eddie credits Special Olympics for giving him a life in which he is free from many societal ills.
 Eddie says, “in Special Olympics, I am with people who care”.

 Manager, Special Events and Marketing

-If you or your group are interested in volunteering at a Special Olympics Philadelphia special event, wish to host a third-party fundraiser, or want to find a way to get involved, please contact Kristin!
+If you or your group are interested in volunteering at or sponsoring a Special Olympics PA – Philadelphia special event, wish to host a third-party fundraiser, or want to find a way to get involved, please contact Kristin!

 630.640.9450 ext.
 252 | firstname.lastname@example.org